Legato64/hello-world/README.md

 # hello-world
-So this is my first repo :p
+This is my first repo :p
+I'm Legato and I'm learning Python with some books, hope I can go far :D